Understanding Astigmatism or cylinder and how it is corrected by prescription glasses

 Since we started by describing that we will talk about astigmatism in corneal terms, let us assume that the patient's corneal reading ( Keratometry ) is +2 at 90 degree.
 That is the patient' 90 degree (y axis) has more power than the 180 degree, which is often labelled as with-the-rule astigmatism.
 How will we correct this corneal astigmatism with glass?

 Such a patient will have a subjective refraction typically like this, that is the optometrist will check his eye and see that he may be accepting a glass power of -1 -2 @90

 -1-2@90, whereby -1 denotes myopia the patient is having, the -2 denotes the difference in principal meridians (astigmatism), and the axis 90 degree is where you are placing the spherical power in glass as -1 to correct for the difference in power of the two principal meridians.
 In the world of physicians and optometrists, this is also referred to as an optical cross.

-So, when you transpose -1-2@90 would be -3+2@180.
+So, transposing -1-2@90 would be -3+2@180.
 To do transposition, add the spherical and the cylinder, then change the sign before the cylinder , keep the magnitude of astigmatism unchanged, and change the axis by 90 deg.

 Therefore the two spherical powers are -1 and -3 diopters in the glass.
-The patient's glass will have -1 at 90 degree while -3 will be put at 180 degree.
-Thus the difference of 2 dioptres in glass power on 180 degree will negate the +2 of astigmatism at the corneal plane.
+The patient's glass will have -1 at 90 degree while -3 will be at 180 degree.
+Thus the difference of 2 dioptres in glass power will negate the +2 of astigmatism at the corneal plane.